infosectcbr/InfoSect-Hardware-CTF-4/index.md

 # Hardware CTF 4

 This challenge will have you find and exploit bugs in a IoT webcam.
-The webcan is a commercial-off-the-shelf device with cusotomised firmware to deliver the CTF-style challenges.
+The webcam is a commercial-off-the-shelf device with customised firmware to deliver the CTF-style challenges.

 Register your name/handle with InfoSect CTF to track your progress and compare yourself to others [http://ctf.infosectcbr.com.au:8000](http://ctf.infosectcbr.com.au:8000).